ahmdt/aligned_grid_view/README.md

 )
 ```

-This uses a persistent prefix-offset cache and requires `itemCount`.
-Each row
+`mainAxisExtentBuilder` requires `itemCount`.
+Row extents and prefix offsets
-extent is requested at most once while the extent builder, item count, and
+are cached while the builder, item count, and spacing stay unchanged.
+Previously
-spacing remain unchanged.
-Previously visited offsets use binary search;
-reaching a not-yet-cached distant row still requires evaluating the preceding
+visited offsets use binary search; a first jump to a distant uncached row still
-row extents once.
+evaluates the preceding row extents.

+## Performance notes

+The grid lazily builds visible rows.
+For finite lists, provide `itemCount` and
+leave `shrinkWrap` disabled when possible.
+Use a known extent when supporting
+very large data sets or distant programmatic scroll jumps.

 For content-driven row heights, omit both extent options.
 Large `jumpTo`
 operations remain expensive because the grid must build and measure the
 intervening rows before their offsets are known.

-For state-free tiles, consider `addAutomaticKeepAlives: false` to reduce
+For state-free tiles, consider `addAutomaticKeepAlives: false` to reduce memory.
-memory.
-Keep `addRepaintBoundaries` enabled for visually complex or frequently
+Keep `addRepaintBoundaries` enabled for visually complex or frequently changing
-changing tiles; benchmark both settings for simple, static tiles.
-Adjust
-`cacheExtent` only after measuring: a larger value can smooth fast flings but
-uses more memory.
+tiles, and measure before adjusting `cacheExtent`.
+See
+[benchmark.md](benchmark.md) for benchmark methodology and results.

+## Example

+The [example app](example) demonstrates fixed-column, responsive, sliver, and
+large-data-set grids.

+## License

+This package is licensed under the [MIT License](LICENSE).